 If this doesn’t sound like your scene, it might be worth going with your gut instinct.

 4. Long Hours

-If you’re the sort of person who really values work-life balance, grad schemes might not be for you.
-There’s often pressure to work long, tiring hours well beyond 5pm, and at times you might have to work weekends.
+If you’re the sort of person who values work-life balance, grad schemes might not be for you.
+There’s often pressure to work long, tiring hours well beyond 5 pm, and at times you might have to work weekends.

-For the purposes of this article, graduate jobs are any jobs aimed at graduates that don’t have the ‘graduate scheme’ structure.
+For this article, graduate jobs are any jobs aimed at graduates that don’t have the ‘graduate scheme’ structure.
 Whilst graduate schemes often hire a whole cohort of graduates, a smaller employer might only need one or two graduates at a time.
-These ‘normal’ graduate jobs will be available year round (unlike the short application window you often get with grad schemes) and many more graduates end up taking a job like this.
+These ‘normal’ graduate jobs will be available year-round (unlike the short application window you often get with grad schemes) and many more graduates end up taking a job like this.
 After all, there’s always someone looking to hire.

 Pros of Graduate Jobs

 You probably won’t get as much training at an SME, as they’ll have less time and resources to devote to it.
 However, this isn’t necessarily a bad thing if you’re the sort of person who likes to get stuck into a job straight away.
-Learning on the job gives you the opportunity to develop your skills in a practical setting, which can sometimes be more effective than being taught it in a training session.
+Learning on the job allows you to develop your skills in a practical setting, which can sometimes be more effective than being taught in a training session.